What You’ll Learn 🎥

 C:\Program Files\OptoMotive\GigEVisionSDK\bin\Win64 and C:\Program Files\OptoMotive\GigEVisionSDK\GenICam\bin\Win64_x64 to \Windows\system32 (respectively \Windows\SysWOW64).

-Then start the GigEVisionClient from C:\Program Files\OptoMotive\GigEVisionSDK\bin\Win64
+Then launch GigEVisionClient from: C:\Program Files\OptoMotive\GigEVisionSDK\bin\Win64

 Cameras are not working in Dewesoft X